Complaints and the role of the GMC

 - deal with concerns or complaints about nurses, pharmacists, dentists, opticians, hospital or practice managers or administrative staff, or anyone who is not a registered doctor;

 - normally give you a detailed explanation of what happened to you.
 This can only come from the doctor or health provider

 - order a doctor to provide the treatment you want

 - order a doctor to give you access to your records

 - make a doctor apologise to you.

-The legal framework for our Fitness to Practise procedures is set out in Medical Act 1983 and the Fitness to Practise Rules 2004.
-You can view the legislation and supplementary information on the Legislation page in the About Us section of the website.
+The legal framework for our fitness to practise procedures is set out in the Medical Act 1983 and the Fitness to Practise Rules 2004.
+You can view the legislation and supplementary information on our Legislation page.